There is a series of lectures (including guest lectures) which contain the content for the exam. There are three practical assignments.

 - (University-wide rule:) Either you have not completed all mandatory parts of the course, or your final grade is a 4 or a 5.
 A retake is not allowed if the course has been passed (exceptions can be made by the Exam Committee).

-- If a retake for P2 is requested, P2 must have been completed and the P2 grade must be at least 4.0.
+- P1 and P2 cannot be retaken.
 In some exceptional situations (such as “overmacht”) an exception can be made, contact the lecturer.

 - The student must e-mail the lecturer with the retake request within two weeks after publication of the final grade.

-Check the CS education page when he retake exam is scheduled.
-The retake assignment is equal to assignment 3, but will be graded more toughly.
-A retake for assignment 1 will require you to write one analysis, while a retake for assignment 2 or 3 requires you to write two analyses which both count equally for the grade.
+Check the CS education page when the retake exam is scheduled.
+The retake assignment 3 requires you to write two analysis that will be graded more toughly.
 The deadline is to be determined and will be e-mailed to you after you have requested to do a retake assignment.